mushfiqur47/flash/README.md

 ```

 #### system directory
-  system directory is main system directory of aarc framework, where all the system files are stored.
+  system directory is main system directory of flash framework, where all the system files are stored.

 #### application directory
   application is main project directory that contains all your apps and project files. you can change this default application directory to different location, set the new APP_DIR path in index.php to change the default application directory. all your app project files (settings, urls) shold be inside the application directory.